Below are frequently asked questions that we receive about the hiring requirements, hiring process and the department

 Officers are encouraged and expected to get to know the residents and businesses in their assigned district and foster positive relationships with them.

-We do not have part time officer positions.
+We do not have part-time officer positions.
 We do not have an auxiliary or reserve officer positions either.
+Those who work or volunteer as part-time, reserve and auxiliary or special police officer’s are not eligible as lateral transfer hire per the WSCJTC equivalency guidelines.

 Will I just be responding to dispatched patrol calls?